pasqal-io/emulators/docs/emu_mps/advanced/config.md

 - If `precision * extra_krylov_tolerance` becomes extremely small (close to machine precision ~1e-16 for double precision), the algorithm cannot reliably distinguish noise from convergence and the simulation may produce incorrect results.

 - Practical lower bound: keep `precision * extra_krylov_tolerance >= 1e-12` as a conservative guideline.
-If your product is smaller, increase either `precision`.
-It is recommended to leave `extra_krylov_tolerance` as its default value.
+If precision is very small like ~1e-16, then increase `extra_krylov_tolerance` to obey the bound.

 Example: